mhenson1989/group_one_project/README.md

 ### **Tableau Storyboard & Presentation**
 1. Slide 1: Intro/Big Picture Questions
-2. Slide 2:Cleaning the Data - Scraping, Review and Early Analysis
+2. Slide 2: Cleaning the Data - Scraping, Review and Early Analysis
-3. Slide 3:Machine Learning - Linear Regression Model
+3. Slide 3: Machine Learning - Linear Regression Model
     - Slide 4: How we decided on our model
     - Slide 5: Process of building model and saving data
 4. Slide 6: Building and Integrating the Database